hencel/give-your-stuff/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # NAZWA_PROJEKTU
 ​
 The aim of the project is to create a place where everyone can give unnecessary things to trusted institutions.
 ​
 # Technologies:
-- React
+- React (Create React App)
-- Create React App
+- React Router
 - SASS
+- React Scroll
 ​
 ​
 # Install: